Happy day to you!

 4. I Saw Santa in Vermont by JD Green

 Parents/caretakers be sure books are child friendly before reading them to your child/children.

-I'm the author of the JOEY SAVES THE DAY! book series.
-My 15-year-old daughter illustrated them and will illustrate all the rest of them in the series.
-All four of them are available on Amazon, Barnes and Noble, Target, Walmart, and Books A Million.
+I'm Mimi, the author of the JOEY SAVES THE DAY! book series and other titles.
+I love reading, drawing, and writing.
+I homeschool my two youngest children.
+My 16-year-old daughter illustrated the books and will illustrate all the rest of them in the series.
+She started illustrating the series when she was 14 years old.
+She loves to draw.
+She is learning as she goes.
+Her dream is to one day be a famous illustrator and a fantasy book writer.
+Help me make my daughter’s dreams a reality!
 Children and adults everywhere will love these books.
 The story and illustrations within the pages of the books will put a big smile on your face and your child will be delighted as you read them the books.
-The illustrations are adorable and the story is super cute.
+The illustrations are adorable and the stories are super cute.
 You don’t want to miss out on the opportunity to own this collection of adorable books!
+All six of our books are available on Amazon, Barnes and Noble, Target, Walmart, and Books A Million.